FEniCS/ufl-legacy/README.md

 # UFL legacy - Unified Form Language

-This is an archive of a legacy version of UFL that is the final version that can be used with legacy FEniCS.
+This is a legacy version of UFL that is the final version that can be used with legacy FEniCS.
 It can be installed with:

 ```bash
 pip install fenics-ufl-legacy
 ```

+UFL legacy is no longer actively maintained.
+We encourage users to open issues in the [main UFL repository](https://github.com/FEniCS/ufl/issues) if they may still be issues in the current UFL.

 The Unified Form Language (UFL) is a domain specific language for declaration of finite element discretizations of variational forms.
 More